paramothers/docs/JavaScriptAndWebTechnologies/factorsversionreleasedacronyam.md

 10. 1995, Decemper, Sun licensced tradmark of Java to Netscape.
 Then LiveScript renamed as "JavaScript".

 11. 1996, Microsoft implementd the same as counterpart but named as JScript. it was used in IE 3.0

 12. 1996, Nov, ECMA-262 standardization has **started, **by Ecma International

 13. 1997, June, the first ECMA-261, ECMAScript v1 has adopted\/released

+14. 1997, Dynamic HTML, DOM Manipulation and Tree Structure of document
-14. 1998, Aug, ECMAScript v2 released
+15. 1998, Aug, ECMAScript v2 released

-15. 1998, DOM convention create by w3 .. yes it happened at 98 only.
+16. 1998, DOM convention create by w3 .. yes it happened at 98 only.

-16. 1999, Dec, ECMAScript v3 released
+17. 1999, Dec, ECMAScript v3 released

-17. 2005, **AJAX**, it released
+18. 2005, **AJAX**, it released

-18. 2005, CouchDB first released
+19. 2005, CouchDB first released

-19. 2006, Google Chrome browser has released
+20. 2006, Google Chrome browser has released

-20. 2008, July, ECMAScript v4 **abandoned**
+21. 2008, July, ECMAScript v4 **abandoned**
-21. 2009, Angular JS life started by Misko Hevery and Adam abrons
+22. 2009, Angular JS life started by Misko Hevery and Adam abrons
-22. 2009, Dec, EMCAScript v5 released
+23. 2009, Dec, EMCAScript v5 released
-23. 2011, June, EMCAScript v5.1 released
+24. 2011, June, EMCAScript v5.1 released
-24. 2012, **Grunt** released by Ben Alman
+25. 2012, **Grunt** released by Ben Alman
-25. 2015, June, EMCAScript v6 \(also called ES6 Harmony\) released
+26. 2015, June, EMCAScript v6 \(also called ES6 Harmony\) released
-26. 2016, June, EMCAScript v7 released
+27. 2016, June, EMCAScript v7 released
-27.
+28.